Early and Extended Helium Reionization Over More Than 600 Million Years of Cosmic Time: Observations and data reduction

 \subsubsection{Archival \ion{He}{2} Spectra}

-We supplemented our survey dataset by retrieving all 11 science-grade (S/N$\ga 2$) \ion{He}{2} quasar spectra available in the \textit{HST} archive as of December 2012.
-Among the 13 \ion{He}{2} quasars discovered by \citet{syphers12} (Cycle~18 Program 12178, PI Anderson), three are bright enough for a quantitative analysis: HS~1024$+$1849, Q~1602$+$576 and HS~0911$+$4809 (Table~\ref{tab:he2qsolist}).
-In Cycle~18 Program 12249 (PI Zheng) follow-up \textit{HST}/COS spectroscopy was obtained for four $z_\mathrm{em}>3.4$ quasars previously verified to show flux at \ion{He}{2} Ly$\alpha$: SDSS~J2346$-$0016 \citep{zheng04b}, SDSS~J1711$+$6052 \citep{zheng05}, SDSS~J1319$+$5202 \citep{syphers09a} and SDSS~J1253$+$6817 \citep{syphers09b}.
-The COS spectra of SDSS~J2346$-$0016 and SDSS~J1253$+$6817 have been presented in \citet{syphers11}, whereas we also discuss the two faint higher-redshift quasars taken in Program 12249.

-All quasars were observed with the COS G140L grating in the 1105\,\AA\ setup, while three (HS~0911$+$4809, SDSS~J2346$-$0016 and SDSS~J1253$+$6817) have additional coverage at $\lambda<1100$\,\AA, obtained in the 1280\,\AA\ setup.
-Here we focus on the \ion{He}{2} Ly$\alpha$ absorption fully covered by COS detector segment A in both setups.
+We supplemented our survey dataset by retrieving all 11 science-grade (S/N$\ge 2$) \ion{He}{2} absorption spectra available in the \textit{HST} archive as of December 2012.
+Among the 13 \ion{He}{2}-transparent sightlines discovered by \citet{syphers12} (Program 12178, PI Anderson), three quasars allow for a quantitative analysis: HS~1024$+$1849, Q~1602$+$576 and HS~0911$+$4809 (Table~\ref{tab:he2qsolist}).
+In Program 12249 (PI Zheng) follow-up \textit{HST}/COS spectroscopy was obtained for four $z_\mathrm{em}>3.4$ quasars previously verified to show flux at \ion{He}{2} Ly$\alpha$ \citep{syphers11,zheng15}.
+All quasars from Programs 12178 and 12249 were observed with the COS G140L grating in the 1105\,\AA\ setup, while three (HS~0911$+$4809, SDSS~J2346$-$0016 and SDSS~J1253$+$6817) have additional coverage at $\lambda<1100$\,\AA, obtained in the 1280\,\AA\ setup.
+Here we focus on the \ion{He}{2} Ly$\alpha$ absorption fully covered by COS detector Segment A in both setups.
 For SDSS~J2346$-$0016 we have not included the last 2 orbits of G140L 1280\,\AA\ exposure taken in December 2011, as these provided marginal coverage of the \ion{He}{2} Ly$\alpha$ absorption region.

 HE~2347$-$4342 \citep{shull10} and HS~1700$+$6416 \citep{syphers13} had been observed as part of the COS GTO program (Program 11528, PI Green).
-For HE~2347$-$4342 we retrieved both the low-resolution G140L data and the high-resolution ($\lambda/\Delta\lambda\sim 16,000$) G130M data.
-Finally, we also included the archival \textit{HST}/STIS G140L $\lambda/\Delta\lambda\sim 1000$ spectra of Q~0302$-$003 \citep[Program 7575,][]{heap00} and HS~1157$+$3143 \citep[Program 9350,][]{reimers05}.
+For HE~2347$-$4342 we retrieved both the low-resolution G140L data and the high-resolution ($R\sim 16,000$) G130M data.
+Finally, we also included the archival \textit{HST}/STIS G140L $R\sim 1000$ spectra of Q~0302$-$003 \citep[Program 7575,][]{heap00} and HS~1157$+$3143 \citep[Program 9350,][]{reimers05}.

 \tabletypesize{ }